-A large number of properties in the Toowoomba Regional Council area are not connected to a reticulated sewerage system.
+A large number of properties across the region are not connected to a reticulated sewerage system.
 The treatment and disposal of all wastewater generated on these properties must be undertaken by an on-site sewerage facility.

 On-site sewerage facility (OSSF)

 An on-site sewerage facility is any system that stores, treats and disposes of household wastewater on the property.
 Not regularly maintaining or positioning an OSSF in the wrong spot can impact public health and the environment.
 The owner of the facility is responsible for ensuring the system is maintained and functioning properly.

 Prior to installing an on-site sewage facility approval must be obtained.

 The types of facilities that may be installed are:

 - secondary or higher treatment plant (aerobic wastewater treatment systems)

 A list of the approved treatment systems is available from the Queensland Government website.